 (Square meterage used / total square meterage) x 100

-Costs can vary from warehouse to warehouse, but it is important to measure and regularly review this metric to identify opportunities for cost reduction.
-Reconfigure the warehouse to take advantage of every inch of available space and maximise storage capacity by making use of any vertical space.
+Costs can vary from warehouse to warehouse, but it’s important to measure and regularly review this metric to identify opportunities for cost reduction.
+You can then reconfigure the warehouse if needed to take advantage of every inch of available space and maximise storage capacity by making use of any vertical space.

 5. Raw materials cost as a percentage of COGS

 This measure calculates raw material costs as a percentage of the cost of goods sold (COGS) divided by the total COGS over the same period, as a percentage.
 Do not include indirect raw materials or other indirect expenses when calculating this metric.